peartreegames/topiary/docs/syntax.md

         :Speaker: "End {test}"
     }
 }

-=> START.INNER // Expected output :Speaker: "End test 2"
 ```

-In this situation we need to creating the `test` variable before it's set to `test 2`.
+In this situation we need to create the `test` variable before it's set to `test 2`.
 To ensure that happens when you jump to `START.INNER` first Topiary will jump to `START`
 execute all code (while skipping dialogues and forks), then when it encounters another jump
 or ends, it'll then jump to `INNER`.